 And you don’t necessarily have to experience physical abuse to consider your relationship unhealthy.
 There are many different forms of abuse.

 If you continuously feel criticized, emotionally unsafe, and you feel a lack of trust, you are probably in a bad relationship.

-The most common red flags of a toxic relationship are:
+The most common red flags of an unhealthy relationship are:

 - Silent treatment;